 “We are talking to AT&T about bundling relationships,” Carey said.
 “There’s not a whole lot more to add.”

-Wall Street on Wednesday was crushed with a 2.9% loss in the S&P 500, though media shares held up better with the THR Showbiz 50 falling 2.16%.
-DirecTV shares were up 2.5% to $26.78, making it the third-best performer on the index behind Martha Stewart Living Omnimedia, which rose 4.2% after an analyst upgrade, and Blockbuster, which gained 2.5% to $4.84.
+Wall Street on Wednesday was crushed with a 2.9% loss in the S&P 500, though media shares held up better, with the The Reporter’s Showbiz 50 falling 2.16%.
+DirecTV shares were up 66 cents to $26.78, making it the third-best performer on the index behind Martha Stewart Living Omnimedia, which rose 4.2% after an analyst upgrade, and Blockbuster, which gained 2.5% to $4.84.

 Sign up for THR news straight to your inbox every day